bpmct/coder-templates/docker-limits/README.md

 > See below for instructions to meet these requirements.

-## Sudo
+## sudo Restrictions

 This also does not allow the Coder user to perform `sudo` in the workspace.
-See the [Dockerfile](./Dockerfile) for instructions on how to enable sudo.
+See the [Dockerfile](./build/Dockerfile) for instructions on how to enable sudo.

 ## Sysbox container runtime